raul23/llm-questions-answers/README.rst

 ===========================
 LLMs: Questions and answers
 ===========================
-Asking LLMs all sorts of questions (e.g. math puzzles, electrian's exam questions).
+Testing LLMs by asking all sorts of questions (e.g. math puzzles, electrian's exam questions).